 Angular Essentials extension is a pack of multiple extensions that are amazingly useful for Angular development.

-This extension pack includes following amazing extensions:
+This extension pack includes the following amazing extensions:

 - Angular snippets